jwsharpe/jwsharpe.github.io.old/posts/markdown/2019-9-29-Creating-an-adaptive-Card-focused-webpage-using-nested-css-grid.md

----
-layout: post
-title: Creating an adaptive Card Focused webpage using nested CSS-Grid.
+# Creating an adaptive Card Focused webpage using nested CSS-Grid.
----

 [CSS Grid](https://en.wikipedia.org/wiki/CSS_grid_layout) is a layout manager that allows for easy implementation of adaptive layouts.
 Just like Flex-box, this layout manager is built into CSS and is relatively new.
 And as compared to Flex or Float layouts, I believe that Grid is the most intuitive for CSS novices as it allows programmers a very simplistic model for transferring physical pen-paper prototypes onto website pages.